kirbs-btw/b25-model/README.md

 | b25-sn-v512-e      | 512         | inf   | 1         | 15     | 0.025                    | Glove-a               | -             | N/A                       |N/A                       |

 *50 playlists

+How would an F1 score in this project look like?
+Take a threshold for a song that is ok
+Precission would be how many recomended songs in k are in the groundtruth?
+Recall would be how many songs are correctly recommend that are in a treshold for the num of retrivals

+Precission beeing how many of the recommended songs are in the GT

+Recall how many of the GT songs are retrived in a certain k

+F1 = 2* (Precission * Recall) / Precission + Recall